Editor's Note: This story will be expanded on throughout Black History Month until we've covered each decade! Check back later for more!

 This February marks 100 years since the first Negro History Week was established in 1926 — a seed that would eventually grow into what we now recognize as Black History Month.
 A century later, one of the clearest ways to trace that history is through sound.

 In the early 1900s, Black music underwent a transformation that would lay the groundwork for groundbreaking genres like jazz and rock ‘n roll, while shaping popular American culture as we know it today.
 Ragtime, defined by its syncopated rhythms, was popularized early on thanks to composers like Scott Joplin — widely known as the King of Ragtime — and James Scott.
-Originating in Black communities in St. Louis, many early ragtime musicians played by ear on instruments such as the banjo or piano, but they had no formal music training because they could not read or write music.
+Originating in Black communities in St. Louis, many early ragtime musicians played by ear on instruments such as the banjo or piano.

 While Joplin believed ragtime belonged in concert halls, the music easily thrived in informal spaces like house parties, juke joints, and saloons.
 Ragtime became one of the first genres created by Black artists to cement itself within mainstream American culture, serving as a direct influence on jazz and blues.